Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCBarrierEngine.rst

 .. math::
    M = S^i_j\exp (y)

-The calculation of payoff is similar to MCBarrierEngine's step 3 except that the :math:`S^i_j` is replaced by :math:`M`.
+The calculation of payoff is similar to the step 3 in MCBarrierEngine except that the :math:`S^i_j` is replaced by :math:`M`.